Ferny Grove suburb profile

 Ferny Grove rental market trends

-The rental market in Ferny Grove has experienced growth, with house rents increasing 11.8% over the past year to $760 per week.
-However, there is no data available for unit rents, indicating a potential lack of unit supply in the area.
-Ferny Grove remains an attractive option for families and investors seeking suburban living with strong rental demand.
+The rental market in Ferny Grove has experienced moderate growth, with house rents increasing by 7.1% over the past year to $750 per week.
+However, there is no data available for unit rents, indicating a potential lack of unit rental properties in the area.
+Ferny Grove continues to attract interest due to its suburban charm and proximity to Brisbane, making it appealing for families and investors alike.

 Suburbs near Ferny Grove